Hallian/thumbor-aws-example/README.md

 Note the optional query parameter.
 This is for running a [JMESPath](http://jmespath.org) query against the returned JSON output.
 This can be used to implement very powerful things in scripts.

+## Acknowledgements

+Thanks go out to [Grano](https://www.grano.fi/) for sharing the original template.